ellispax/flexible-jobs/README.md

 1. Fork or Clone this repository.
 2. the code the `/web` folder.
-3. install the required pip packages
+3. install the required pip packages, notably
+   1. django
+   2. sqlite
+4. in the `/web` folder run the django server with `python manage.py runserver`

 ## Usage ✨